 2 Tbsp rice vinegar

-Cut pork into smaller pieces, about 6 inches long by 3 inches thick.
+Cut the pork into smaller pieces, about 6 inches long by 3 inches thick.

-Mix dry spices in a measuring cup.
-Add tamari/soy sauce, water, sake/rice wine, honey and sesame oil.
-Stir marinade until well-blended.
+Mix all dry spices in a measuring cup.
+Add the tamari/soy sauce, water, sake/rice wine, honey and sesame oil.
+Stir the marinade until well-blended.

-Pour rice vinegar into a baking dish.
-Add enough water to cover the bottom of the baking dish, no more than 1/4″ high.
+Pour the rice vinegar into a 9 inch by 13 inch baking dish.
+Add enough water to cover the bottom of the baking dish, no more than 1/4 inch high.
 Insert the roasting tray.
-Place pork pieces on top of the roasting tray allowing room between each pork piece.
+Place the pork pieces on top of the roasting tray allowing room between each pork piece.
 Cover the dish with foil and seal well.
-Bake for 20-25 minutes or until the internal temperature is 145-150 degrees.
-Remove from oven and unwrap the foil.
+Bake for 20-25 minutes or until the internal temperature is 145-150 F (60-63 C).
+Remove from the oven and unwrap the foil.
 Be careful as there is steam inside.

 Allow the meat to rest for a few minutes before slicing and serving.